rmaicle/dlang-guide/lexical/separators/line_splicing.md

 world!
 {% endhighlight %}

-Lines 1 and 2 will be joined to form `Hello world!`.
+Lines 1 and 2 will be joined to form the text `Hello world!`.

 D does not recognize backslash line splicing but the language does not limit the number of characters in a source code line.